MarcosPPazzinatto/harvardx-capstone-movielens/README.md

 The objective is to develop a movie recommendation system using the [MovieLens 10M dataset](https://grouplens.org/datasets/movielens/10m/).
 The model will be evaluated using the Root Mean Square Error (RMSE) metric, following the guidelines provided in the course.

-This project was developed as part of the HarvardX Data Science Professional Certificate (via edX).
-The code is original and adheres to the [edX Honor Code](https://www.edx.org/edx-honor-code) and [Terms of Service](https://www.edx.org/edx-terms-service).

 ## Project Structure

 - Under construction